Guide to Members Voluntary Liquidations

-If you are considering a members voluntary liquidation of your business, for any of the reasons listed in the graphic, contact us or call us on 0207 831 1234 for a FREE initial discussion.
+If you are considering a members voluntary liquidation of your business, for any of the reasons listed in the graphic, contact us or call us on any of the numbers, below, for a FREE initial discussion.

 What Happens to the Members Voluntary Liquidation if the Company Proves Not to be Solvent?

-A members voluntary liquidation can only be used to close down a solvent company in which all of the creditors creditors can be paid within 12 months of the formal start of the process.
+A members voluntary liquidation can only be used to close down a solvent company in which all of the creditors can be paid within 12 months of the formal start of the process.
 The directors need to totally sure of this solvency because if, after the start of the process, the liquidator (normally an Insolvency Practitioner) discovers that the reality is that the company is insolvent, then he is obliged to convert the MVL into a Creditors Voluntary Liquidation.
-Click here to see what happens under these circumstances.

-How can a Company that ‘Looks’ Solvent Turn Our to be Insolvent?
+How can a Company that ‘Looks’ Solvent Turn Out to be Insolvent?

 This can and does happen.
 Directors might think that their balance sheet is healthy, but it is very important for directors to also consider contingent creditors when deciding on the solvency if a company.
 These include: termination charges on leases, any guarantees that have provided, pension liabilities and potential redundancy costs on staff terminations.
 Liabilities such as these can turn a healthy balance sheet into an insolvent one.